Outstanding Mentor Award

-This award aims to recognize one faculty member from each college at Virginia Tech for their role in supporting, encouraging, and promoting a positive and inclusive scholarly and teaching environment, and for contributing to professional and personal development of graduate students within or outside their research or degree programs.
-Mentoring involves more than directing projects, theses, and dissertations.
-It entails providing guidance and motivation in the context of students’ interests, passions, and personal circumstances.
+This award recognizes one faculty member from each college for their role in supporting, encouraging, and promoting a positive and inclusive scholarly and teaching environment, and for contributing to professional and personal development of graduate students.
+Mentoring involves not just successfully directing projects, theses, and dissertations, but also providing guidance and motivation in the context of students’ interests, passions, and personal circumstances.

-Although the award is not restricted to chairs of graduate student advisory committees, the nominee must be a full-time faculty member who has successfully mentored graduate students at the master's or doctoral level.
-Each college can set its own guidelines.
-Yet, it is recommended that the nomination and evaluation criteria be based on:
+Nominees must be full-time faculty members who have successfully mentored graduate students at the master's or doctoral level.
+Each college sets its own guidelines; however, it is recommended that the nomination and evaluation criteria be based on:

-- Establishment and maintenance of high and inclusive academic standards in the classroom, research laboratory, performance setting, and beyond.
+- Fostering of high and inclusive academic standards in the classroom, research laboratory, performance setting, and beyond.

 - Positive role modeling as a professional with deep personal integrity, high ethical standards, a solid commitment to inclusion and diversity, and achievable standards for personal excellence.